Gens/GS Tutorial

 The following are the four types of Sega CD ISOs.
 When you download a Sega CD game from a ROM website, it'll be in one of these formats.

-1. A binary BIN/CUE: As of the early 2020s, this is the new popular format being distributed from sites.
+- A binary BIN/CUE: As of the early 2020s, this is another new format being distributed from sites.
 It looks like this when you open it.
 All files are BIN files.
 When you look at the CUE sheet , the BIN files are organized as the audio tracks.

 In casual conversation on the Internet, all the above formats are referred to as a “Sega CD ISO.”